 5 Which in other ages was not made known unto the sons of men, as it is now revealed unto his holy apostles and prophets by the Spirit; - Ephesians 3:3-5

-Nephi as Job Bautista pointed out to be a false prophets with a claim that the writing was just all about his own personal knowledge or basically making up his own words or history.
+Nephi, as Job Bautista pointed out to be a false prophet with a claim that the writing was just all about his own personal knowledge, or basically making up his own words or history.
 But little did he know that Nephi's authorship was an ancient style of writing.
-Nephi learned this possibly thought understanding the Egyptian style of writing since he was will learn both Jewish and Egyptian as verse 2 says -
+Nephi learned this, possibly through understanding the Egyptian style of writing, since he was will learned in both Jewish and Egyptian as verse 2 says -

 Yea, I make a record in the language of my father, which consists of the learning of the Jews and the language of the Egyptians.

-This way of writings knows as Colophon see the rest of the definition in wiki if you need know more about it.
-Link is on the picture below -
+This way of writing is known as a Colophon.
+See the rest of the definition in the wiki if you need to know more about it.
+Link is in the picture below -

-And some church publication regarding this topic just Go Here.
+And some church publication regarding this topic, just

 Now, to go back to our topic.
-Either Colophon, Incipit or whatever Hebraic style of writing, it is clear that Nephi's intention is to write down their history and he made it according to the best knowledge that was taught to him by either his Father Lehi who was the prophet during his days or the Holy Ghost itself.
+Either Colophon, Incipit, or whatever Hebraic style of writing, it is clear that Nephi's intention is to write down their history or should I simply says it Journal Writing, and he made it according to the best knowledge that was taught to him by either his Father Lehi, who was the prophet during his days, or the Holy Ghost itself.
 Job Bautista's Criticism is overreacting and didn't go through any critical thinking.
-He simply assume and find it faulty without knowing the whole context of the story.
+He simply assumes and finds it faulty without knowing the whole context of the story.